inphinito/ngx-daterange/README.md

 You must supply one additional input: `[instanceId]`, which must correspond to the `id` of the input.
 Otherwise, the calendar(s) won't be displayed when the input is clicked.

-To access the ngx-daterange instance, assign a template variable (`#dateRangePicker` in the sample code) so that you may access the `range` value to bind to your input's `[value]`.
+To access the ngx-date-range-picker instance, assign a template variable (`#dateRangePicker` in the sample code) so that you may access the `range` value to bind to your input's `[value]`.

 The value you use for the `[controlName]` must correspond to the `name` property of the input, or use "dateRange" as the name of the input to match the default value in the component.
 Otherwise, the control won't be able to be added to your FormGroup instance.

 ## Styling

-ngx-daterange's default templating and styling is *dependent* on Bootstrap 4.x
+ngx-date-range-picker's default templating and styling is *dependent* on Bootstrap 4.x

 - Manual date inputs are hidden for mobile devices.
 Specifically, these are User Agents matching: Android, webOS, iPhone, iPod, Blackberry and Windows Phone.